leebase/longreply/_pages/nerddad.md

 ```

 This markdown is formatted for use with Jekyll, complete with YAML front matter for metadata, headings, lists, and emphasis for clarity and structure.
 Replace `YYYY-MM-DD HH:MM:SS -0000` with the actual date and time of the post.

+# Dad thoughts
+How better to prove I'm not autistic than to talk to an AI about it?!
+Yes, your dad is weird.
+It's not social blindness, it's courage to be me.
+I know when I'm breaking convention.
+But the pictures were worth it :)